Estimating spatially varying health effects of wildland fire smoke using mobile health data: Simulation study

-To investigate the double robustness in Theorem \ref{thm:asymp}, we consider two models for $\mu_{m,k}(\bar{L}_{m})$: (a) a correctly specified linear regression model and (b) a misspecified model by setting $\widehat{\mu}_{m,k}(\bar{L}_{m})=0$.
-We also consider two models for $e(\bar{L}_{m})$: (a) a correctly specified logistic regression model with predictors $X_{m}$ and cum$(\bar{A}_{m-1})$ and (b) a misspecified logistic regression model with predictors $X_{m}^{2}$ and cum$(\bar{A}_{m-1})^{2}$.
-For all estimators, we consider a grid of geometrically spaced values for $\tau$ from $\{\exp(0.005),\exp(0.05)\}$ and use 5-fold cross validation in Section \ref{subsec:bandwidth} to choose $\tau.$ We use the wild bootstrap procedure for variance estimation with the bootstrap size $50$.
+To investigate the double robustness in Theorem \ref{thm:asymp}, we consider two models for $\mu_{m,k}(\overline{L}_{m})$: (a) a correctly specified linear regression model and (b) a misspecified model by setting $\widehat{\mu}_{m,k}(\overline{L}_{m})=0$.
+We also consider two models for $e(\overline{L}_{m})$: (a) a correctly specified logistic regression model with predictors $X_{m}$ and cum$(\overline{A}_{m-1})$ and (b) a misspecified logistic regression model with predictors $X_{m}^{2}$ and cum$(\overline{A}_{m-1})^{2}$.
+For all estimators, we consider a grid of geometrically spaced values for $\tau$ from $\{\exp(0.005),\exp(0.05)\}$ and use 5-fold cross validation in Section 4.4 to choose $\tau$; see the Supplementary Material for the Monte Carlo average of the selected $\tau$ over a grid of spatial locations and additional simulations.
+The integer $q$ in the bias function is chosen to be $3$.
+We use the wild bootstrap for variance estimation with the bootstrap size $200$.

 Table \ref{tab:res1} reports the simulation results for Scenarios (S1)--(S3), respectively.
 When either the model for the propensity score or the model for the outcome mean is correctly specified, the proposed estimator has small bias for all treatment effects at all locations across three scenarios.
 These results confirm the double robustness in Theorem \ref{thm:asymp}.
 Moreover, under these cases, the wild bootstrap provides variance estimates that are close to the true variances and good coverage rates that are close to the nominal level.